 - 3.1.
-For the purpose of this pay policy statement, Chief Officers include: - a) Tier 1: The Chief Executive and Head of Paid Service; Executive Directors; Directors; and - b) Tier 2: Heads of service and certain senior staff in Croydon Special Range graded posts who report to Directors - 3.2.
-Current remuneration for tiers 1 and 2 staff are:

-- a) The Chief Executive and Head of Paid Service is to be paid a spot salary of £192,474, inclusive of a 2% increase with effect from 01 April 2020.
-The salary, is subject to review every two years.
-The proposed 2% increase is below inflation and in line with the increases expected by the rest of the workforce over the same period. - b) Executive Directors and Directors are currently paid on spot salaries as set out in Appendix A without provision for incremental progression.
-Salaries are subject to review every two years with the last review being 01 April 2019 - c) Heads of service and senior staff reporting to Directors are placed on a salary following evaluation of their post using the Hay job evaluation scheme (for CSR graded posts) or the Greater London Provincial Council job evaluation schemes (for posts graded 16 and 17) with provision for incremental progression to the top spinal point of the grade.
-Salaries are reviewed in line with national and regional pay awards
+For the purpose of this pay policy statement, Chief Officers include: - a) The Chief Executive and Head of Paid Service; Executive Directors; Directors; - 3.2.
+Current remuneration for Chief Officers is set out below: - a) The Chief Executive and Head of Paid Service is to be paid a spot salary of £192,474.
+The salary, is subject to review every two years and is next due to be reviewed in April 2022. - b) Executive Directors and Directors are currently paid on spot salaries as set out in Appendix A without provision for incremental progression.
+Salaries are subject to review every two years with the last review being 01 April 2019 - It is anticipated that during 2021/22 a new pay range for Croydon Chief Officer Grades will be introduced in line with a proposed senior management structure.
+This will include new Corporate Director roles and Director posts.
+These roles will be placed on a grade and salary within the Croydon Chief Officer Grades 1-5, following evaluation of their post using the Hay job evaluation scheme with provision for incremental progression to the top spinal point of the grade.
+Salaries will be reviewed in line with national awards, as determined by the JNC for Local Authority Chief Executives.